 Steve had a vivid dream in which he was standing with a group of people along a dusty road.
 Everyone had their necks craned looking up the road.
 At first all he could see was a small dot in the distance.
-But the dot grew larger and he saw that it was a man walking up the road.
+But the dot grew larger, and he saw that it was a man walking up the road.
 As the man came closer Steve saw that it was Jesus carrying his cross.
 Jesus staggered along beaten and bloody.
-And as he came to the place where Steve was standing he turned his head and looked Steve in the face, eye to eye.
+And as he came to the place where Steve was standing he turned his head and looked Steve in the eyes, face to face.

 As Steve finished telling me about this dream he said, “I looked into Jesus’ eyes and what I saw was utter weakness, the most profound weakness imaginable.
 At that moment I committed my life fully to him.”
-Steve saw, you see, how far God was willing to go to love and save him – the cost that God bore – how much love God had for him.
+Steve saw, you see, how far God was willing to go to love and save him – the cost that God bore – how much God loved him.